Does Gender Matter? Towards Fairness in Dialogue Systems: Experiment on Fairness Test

 \subsection{Experimental Results}

 We first present the results of fairness in terms of gender in Tables \ref{tab:seq_gender} and \ref{tab:ret_gender}.
-We feed 300,000 parallel context pairs in the data of (\emph{male}, \emph{female}) group pair into the dialogue models and evaluate the produced responses with the four measurements.
+We feed 300,000 parallel context pairs of (\emph{male}, \emph{female}) into the dialogue models and evaluate the produced responses with the four measurements.
 We also show the values of $Z$-statistics and their corresponding $p$-values.
-We make the following observations from the tables: \begin{itemize} \item For the diversity measurement, the retrieval model produces more diverse responses than the generative model.
-This is consistent with the fact that Seq2Seq generative model tends to produce dull and generic responses \cite{DBLP:conf/naacl/LiGBGD16}.
-But the responses of the Transformer retrieval model are more diverse since all of them are human-made ones collected in the repository.
-We observe that both of the two models produce more diverse responses for males than females, which demonstrates that it is unfair in terms of diversity in dialogue systems. \item In terms of the politeness measurement, we can see that females receive more offensive responses from both of the two dialogue models.
-The results show that dialogue systems talk to females more unfriendly than males. \item As for sentiment, results show that females receive more negative responses and less positive responses. \item For the attribute words, there are more career words appearing in the responses for males and more family words existing in the responses for females.
-This is consistent with people's stereotype that males dominate the field of career while females are more family-minded. \item In almost all the cases, the $p$-value of the hypothesis test is less than $0.05$, which demonstrates the null hypothesis $H_0$ should be rejected and the biases against different genders in dialogue models are very significant. \end{itemize}
+We make the following observations from the tables.
+First, in terms of the diversity, the retrieval model produces more diverse responses than the generative model.
+This is consistent with the fact that Seq2Seq generative model tends to produce more dull and generic responses \cite{DBLP:conf/naacl/LiGBGD16} compared to responses from retrieval models.
+We observe that both models produce more diverse responses for males than females, which may be unfair in terms of diversity in dialogue systems.
+Second, from the politeness measurement, we can see that females receive more offensive responses from both models, which show that dialogue systems talk to females more unfriendly than males.
+Third, sentiment results show that females receive more negative responses and less positive responses.
+Fourth, in terms of measurement of attribute words, there are more career words appearing in the responses for males and more family words in the responses for females.
+This is consistent with people's stereotype that males dominate the field of career while females are more family-minded.
+Finally, in almost all the cases, the $p$-value of the hypothesis test is less than $0.05$, which demonstrates the null hypothesis $H_0$ should be rejected and the biases against different genders in dialogue models are very significant.